Soad Fayez Mahrous Ebeid

 The Beni Suef Museum

 Currently the Beni Suef Museum is closed to the public so Soad’s time is spent developing and planning for when it re-opens.
 She works to create events, partnerships and projects with other institutions so that the local community remains invested and involved in the Museum.
 She makes connections and plans projects with the local community and schools.
-She gives lectures in schools with the aim of ensuring the children learn about Egyptian civilisation.
+She gives lectures in schools with the aim of ensuring the children learn about Egyptian civilisations.
 Particularly she is interested in working with small villages and poor communities – those who might not otherwise get this opportunity.

 At the British Museum